prepare.blog

 • Neighbors are your network.
 Know who has medical training, heavy equipment, generators, and water access.
 A mutual aid agreement multiplies everyone’s resilience.

-Most families can’t drop $500 on emergency preparedness in one trip.
-That’s fine.
-Effective disaster preparedness for families is about sequencing.
+Can’t drop $500 on emergency preparedness in one trip?
+That’s completely fine.
+Effective disaster preparedness for families is about sequencing, not spending.

 Tier 1: The non-negotiables ($0–$50)